Healthy Homes Assessment Kilbirnie

 Kilbirnie Moisture Ingress & Drainage

-The security of your rental home from dampness isn’t just about the inside It’s about having to ensure there is somewhere for rain, surface and underground water to flow, and prevent it from getting inside.
-When it is about damp and water, it is often not apparent that it can cause a lot of trouble and end up causing damages to your investment and harming the tenant’s health.
+Keeping your rental property safe from moisture isn’t just about what’s inside the building It’s about having to ensure there is somewhere for surface, rain and underground water to flow and also stop it from getting into the building.
+When it is damp and moisture, it’s typically what you don’t see that can cause a lot of trouble and end up causing the property to suffer and harming your tenant’s well-being.

-In addition to an irrigation system to stop moisture from entering, if your property has an enclosed space between your flooring and the surface, a ground moisture barrier should be put in place if it’s reasonably practicable to do so.
+In addition to an irrigation system to stop water ingress, if the rental is enclosed between your floor and ground, a ground water barrier must be installed if it’s reasonably practicable to do so.

-A ground moisture barrier is typically made of polythene and is laid on top of the ground to stop any moisture in the ground from getting into the property.
+Ground moisture barriers are typically made of polythene and is laid on top of the ground, to block any moisture in the ground from entering the building.
 It also assists in preventing any damage to your underfloor insulation.

 moisture ingress and drainage inspection